SCHOOL Games - Rules and Regulations

 SVO 1.1 Should any rules listed below contradict those outlined by World ParaVolley, these rules will supersede those.

-SVO 1.2 It will be at the sole discretion of the Festival Director and LYG personnel as to the application of these rules, and any subsequent decision made as a result will be final.
+SVO 1.2 It will be at the discretion of London Youth Games personal and the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.

-SVO 1.3 The Festival Organisers reserve the right to alter or amend the playing schedule if necessary and may make decisions on any matters arising during the tournament, including any matter not covered by the tournament regulations.
-The Festival Director will be final on all disputed matters.
+SVO 1.3 London Youth Games and the Competition Director reserve the right to alter or amend the playing schedule if necessary and may make decisions on any matters arising during the tournament, including any matter not covered by the tournament regulations.

 SVO 2 Age Category

-SVO 2.1 The following age groups and respective minimum/maximum date of births will apply to the School Games Sitting Volleyball Year 5 & 6 Festival;
+SVO 2.1 The following age groups and respective minimum/maximum date of births will apply to the School Games Sitting Volleyball Year 5 & 6 Competition;

 Age Category | Oldest DOB | Youngest DOB | Likely School Year |

-SVO 2.2 It is the responsibility of participants/teachers/School Games Organisers to ensure all participants details are entered correctly at the time of submission.
+SVO 2.2 It is the responsibility of SGO’s and teachers to ensure all competitors details are entered correctly at the time of submission.

-SVO 2.2.1 In the instance a participant is found to be ineligible, they will be disqualified from the participant.
+SVO 2.2.1 In the instance a competitor is found to be ineligible, they will be disqualified from the competition.

-SVO 3 Squad Size Schools are permitted to enter a minimum of 6 participants (minimum of 3 SEND participants) and a maximum of 15 participants (minimum of 7 SEND participants).
+SVO 3 Squad Size Schools are permitted to enter a minimum of 6 competitors (minimum of 3 SEND players) and a maximum of 10 competitors (minimum of 5 SEND players).

 SVO 4 Kit & Equipment